iron-software/IronPdf.Examples/get-started/azure/README.md

 }
 ```

-5. Lastly, add `System.AppContext.SetSwitch("System.Drawing.EnableUnixSupport", true);` at the start of your program.
+4. Use `System.AppContext.SetSwitch("System.Drawing.EnableUnixSupport", true);` to activate this configuration at the start of your program.

-#### Utilizing Docker on Azure
+#### IronPDF with Docker on Azure

-Using Docker on Azure provides better control over SVG font access and system performance.
-We highly recommend our detailed [IronPDF Azure Docker Tutorial](https://ironpdf.com/how-to/docker-linux/) for both Linux and Windows setups.
+Leverage Docker for more control, SVG font access, and performance enhancements on Azure.
+Explore our [in-depth Docker tutorial for Azure](https://ironpdf.com/how-to/docker-linux/) covering both Linux and Windows setups.

-## Example Azure Function Code
+## Example Azure Function for PDF Printing

-This sample demonstrates how to generate logs using Azure's built-in logger:
+Below is how you can integrate PDF printing in an Azure Function, which logs activities to Azure's built-in logger:

 ```cs
 [FunctionName("PrintPdf")]